Today I’m resurrecting an old review of the card game Race for the Galaxy.

 The one problem with the way the explore phase works is that it gives the experienced player a significant advantage over a newcomer.
-This is due to the fact that an experienced player will know the cards, and will know when it’s worth searching for just the right world or development and will realize when certain cards are ‘used up’ and no longer in the deck.
+This is due to the fact that an experienced player will know the cards, will know when it’s worth searching for just the right world or development and will realize when certain cards are ‘used up’ and no longer in the deck.
 Now, of course, this isn’t a problem if everyone playing is equally experienced, it can actually be a benefit in this case, as the play gets much more strategic.

 Due to the fact victory points are tracked three ways (set on cards, variable on cards, and with tokens) it makes it very hard to see how many points each player has (which is part of the rules, that everything is open), which makes it hard to tell who is in the lead, which is very important near the end game when you are making decisions based on whether or not to play your twelfth card.
 I have seen some good ideas online, suggesting the use of a victory point track, this may be worth looking into as it would alleviate this problem.
 [This is one of the things I love about playing on Board Game Arena, it tracks everything and you can tell at a glance where everyone stands].

-Instead of having a ton of text on the cards this game uses a symbol system to represent most things in the game.
+Instead of having a ton of text on the cards, this game uses a symbol system to represent most things in the game.
 This is especially true for the powers each development and world gives you.
 There have got to be at least thirty different symbols used in the game.
 The first place this became an issue was reading the instructions.
 It was very confusing and hard to follow.
 The second place is during the game.
 There is a reference sheet as well as a list of all of the powers in the book, and we found we had to look these up constantly for our first two games.
 One of the worst parts is that some of the symbols are very similar and small (especially the difference between a Production World and a Windfall World.
-I would have definitely preferred something like most CCGs where pretty much all of the rules are there in text on the cards.
+I would have definitely preferred something like most CCGs where pretty much all of the rules are there in the text on the cards.